Edward Hill Jr.

 Edward Hill Jr. (circa 1637–November 30, 1700) was a controversial Virginia planter, local official and politician, who like his father operated Shirley Plantation in part using enslaved labor, as well as briefly served as 20th Speaker of the Virginia House of Burgesses (in 1684), and several times represented Charles City County in that body.

 Early and family life

-His grandfather, father, and son all shared the name Edward Hill.
-Of these, probably the most significant was his father Edward Hill who led Virginia forces against usurpers in Maryland and against Native Americans in Virginia, as well as established Shirley Plantation and served several times as Speaker of the House of Burgesses.
+His grandfather, father, and son all shared the name Edward Hill, and he and his father served on the Virginia Governor's Council, the upper house of the Virginia General Assembly.
+His father Edward Hill had led Virginia forces against usurpers in Maryland and against Native Americans in Virginia, as well as established Shirley Plantation and served several times as Speaker of the House of Burgesses before his promotion to the Governor's Council (also called the Council of State).

 This Edward Hill married twice, both times within the First Families of Virginia, daughters of burgesses.
 In 1680, Hill married Anne Goodrich (1625–1696).
 Following her death, but in the same year, he married Tabitha Scarborough (1640–1717).
 One of his wives was the mother of Edward Hill III (died 1726) who continued to operate Shirley Plantation as well as also served in the House of Burgesses.